MaBlaGit/TestCafe-with-Appium---DEMO/README.md

 1.Download this repo on test machine

+2.Add to the environmental variable: REMOTE_HOST=localhost, REMOTE_PORT=4723

-2.Connect mobile device to configured test machine (see Prerequisites section)
+3.Connect mobile device to configured test machine (see Prerequisites section)

-3.On Android system unlock Developer Options and enable and allow USB debugging
+4.On Android system unlock Developer Options and enable and allow USB debugging

-4.On test machine open Terminal, run command __adb devices__
+5.On test machine open Terminal, run command __adb devices__

-5.Start Appium server by entering command __appium__
+6.Start Appium server by entering command __appium__

-6.Go to root of the project and type __npm run test__
+7.Go to root of the project and type __npm run test__